-There is No Safe ‘Extra’ Amount of Prescription Painkillers
+There is No Safe ‘Extra’ Amount of Prescription Drugs and Painkillers

 Prescription Drug Misuse is Quickly a Slippery Slope

-Prescription Drug Frequent Abuse – OxyContin, Vicodin, Valium, Ativan
+Prescription Drugs Frequent Abused: OxyContin, Vicodin, Valium, Adderall

-The most frequently misused medications today are opioid painkillers (OxyContin and Vicodin); central nervous system (CNS) depressants used for anxiety and sleep disorders (Valium and Ativan); and stimulants that treat attention deficit hyperactivity disorder and narcolepsy.
+The most frequently misused medications today are opioid painkillers (OxyContin and Vicodin); central nervous system (CNS) depressants used for anxiety and sleep disorders (Valium and Ativan); and stimulants that treat attention deficit hyperactivity disorder and narcolepsy (Adderall and Ritalin).

-Whatever your motivation – whether you “borrow” someone else’s sedative to get through a flight, or purchase them illegally after your doctor will no longer refill your prescription – misusing a prescription drug can have dangerous consequences.
+Whatever the motivation – whether you “borrow” someone else’s sedative to get through work pressure – or purchase illegal drugs after your doctor will no longer refill a prescription – misusing prescription drugs can have dangerous consequences.

 Ongoing Opioid Use and Rapid Addiction

-If you find yourself or a loved one succumbing to the pitfalls of drugs abuse, now is the time to look into an addiction treatment rehab from New Start Recovery Solutions.
+If yourself or a loved one has become locked into a cycle of drug abuse – now is the time to look into an addiction treatment from New Start Recovery Solutions.

-New Start Recovery Solutions provides comprehensive screening and addiction assessment to individuals and families to assure placement into the appropriate level of treatment to start a full and successful recovery.
+New Start Recovery Solutions has comprehensive screening and addiction assessment to assure placement into the appropriate level of treatment for a full and successful recovery.